MaDoedel/simple-lines/readme.md

 # Simple-line

-As part of a submission, this little project contains a Python script that offers a possible solution approach as a proof of concept, alongside the Java project implementation as the final solution.
+As part of a submission, this project contains a Python script that offers a possible solution approach as a proof of concept, alongside the Java project implementation as the final solution.

 ## Task